A consultant is a person who gives expert or professional advice. Consultants can provide:

 - Objectivity: Will this consultant be able to provide the outside expert objectivity?

 - Experience: Is the consultant's experience relevant to your own situation?
-Does the consultant have the skills to help you solve your problem?
+Does the consultant have the skills and perspective to help you solve your problem?

 - Information: Did the consultant do homework prior to the interview?
-Does he or she seem to know something about your organization?
+Do they seem to know something about your organization?

 - Communication: Does the consultant tell you what will be expected from you?

-- Fit: Is the consultant a good match with you and your organization?
+- Understanding: Does the consultant understand your situation?
 Are you in agreement on the scope and assumptions of the project?

 Selecting the consultant: To make the final decision, carefully evaluate the resume or examples of past work.
 Look for special skills not on your staff.
 Weigh your subjective impressions carefully.
 Remember: Sometimes you learn the most from people the least like you.